SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/specify-shipping-account-details.md

         • **ThirdParty**: A third-party account is billed for duties and taxes.
 This option is used when the sender wants another designated company (not the sender or receiver) to pay the applicable fees.
 This means that the designated third party will bear the costs of duties and taxes instead of the sender or recipient.

         *`Note`: When the**ThirdParty** option is selected, an additional form is displayed for you to enter the third-party account details.
-For more information on how to fill this form, refer to the fields explained below.*
+For more information on how to fill this form, refer to the fields explained in the following table.*
       </td>
     </tr>